Colleges by Location

 Non-Need Based

-Institutional non-need-based scholarships or grants were given to 158 students overall (including freshmen) at University of Mary Hardin-Baylor in 2023.
+158 students, including freshmen, got institutional non-need-based financial aid at this institution in 2023.
 Institutional grants or scholarships that are not based on financial need were given to 46 full-time freshman.
 The total amount of non-need-based institutional scholarships/grants was $7,197,218.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers. $361,331 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).

 Majors